Krispy Krunchy Chicken

-Krispy Krunchy Foods LLC, also known as Krispy Krunchy Chicken or KKC, is an American quick-service food concept specializing in Cajun-style fried Chicken.
+Krispy Krunchy Foods LLC, also known as Krispy Krunchy Chicken or KKC, is an American quick-service food concept specializing in Cajun-style fried chicken.
 The brand is known for operating in convenience stores, travel centers, stadiums, and other retail settings via a store-in-store or co-location model.
-Originally founded in 1989 in Lafayette, Louisianna, The brand currently has over 3,500 locations across 48 states in the U.S.
+Originally founded in 1989 in Lafayette, Louisiana, the brand currently has over 3,500 locations across 48 states in the U.S.

 History

 The store-in-store concept allows licensees to serve hand-breaded, mildly Cajun-spiced fried chicken and all white meat jumbo tenders to its guests, to increase their in-store profitability and drive frequency.
 The full menu also includes, wings, chicken nuggets, the award-winning Krispy Krunchy Chicken sandwich, honey butter fried shrimp, and family meals.
 Guests can round out their order with a variety of Cajun-inspired sides such as fries, mashed potatoes & gravy, red beans & rice, mac-n-cheese, jambalaya, and the brand’s trademark honey biscuits.

 With convenience store businessman Dan Shapiro as Krispy Krunchy Chicken's executive vice president and owner, Krispy Krunchy Chicken products increased from being carried in 200 convenience stores to over 2,200 in 2006.
 Sales were $12.6 million that year.

 In 2024, Krispy Krunchy Chicken opened more than 600 locations, this eclipses the brand’s previous record of 481 set in 2023, and it is now in more than 3,500 retail locations.

 In 2025, Krispy Krunchy Chicken became the Official Fried Chicken of the Boston Red Sox and the New England Patriots.